close

 • Makes 8 cups stew + 4 cups rice

 Whip up this colorful curry stew when squash season is in full swing.
-Cubes of sweet butternut squash get mouthwateringly tender as everything simmers on the stove and cauliflower florets absorb the fragrant flavors of the Indian-inspired broth.
+Cubes of sweet butternut squash get mouthwateringly tender as everything simmers on the stove and cauliflower rice absorbs the fragrant flavors of the Indian-inspired broth.
 Green bell peppers, carrots, and spinach add extra veggie goodness, while cilantro and fresh lime juice, added just before serving, brighten things up.
 Ladle a hearty portion over a bed of brown rice and enjoy a comforting meal that warms you up from the inside out.

 For more vegan curry recipes, check out these tasty ideas: